costanzacappelli/BlueWhiting_WSC/README.md

 **Ocean-climate conditions drive the dynamics of a large fish population and forecast reproductive success one year before spawning**

-This repository contains data and R scripts used to analyze the relationship between wind stress curl (WSC) and blue whiting recruitment in the Northeast Atlantic.
+This repository contains the data and R scripts used in the analyses for the manuscript entitled "Ocean-climate conditions drive the dynamics of a large fish population and forecast reproductive success one year before spawning.".
+The focus of this work is to investigate how wind stress curl (WSC), a key indicator of ocean-climate variability, influences the recruitment dynamics of blue whiting (Micromesistius poutassou) in the Northeast Atlantic.
+The analyses aim to identify climate-recruitment relationships and assess their potential for forecasting reproductive success up to one year in advance.

 ### DATA:
 This folder contains all input datasets and model outputs needed to perform the analyses described in the scripts.